 Note: The budget is not subject to indirect costs. *Salaries for full-time university employees CANNOT be included in the budget.

 Proposals should include the following elements:

-- Proposal Cover Sheet, including a one paragraph abstract of the proposed project/collaboration (150 word maximum).
+- Proposal Cover Sheet including a one paragraph abstract of the proposed project/collaboration.
+(150 word maximum)

-Global Affairs encourages applications for proposals that:
+We encourage applications for proposals that:

-- Foster interdisciplinary interaction among UC Davis faculty working in more than one department, college, or school.
+- Foster interdisciplinary interaction among UC Davis faculty working in more than one department, college, or school;

 Grant recipients will be expected to submit a final report at the end of the award period, which will include information about the project’s accomplishments and future plans.
 It also requests information about how the funds were expended.
 If the grant project takes place elsewhere, we expect that a brief presentation of the project and its results be open to the UC Davis community on campus as well.